techidaily/site-win11-tips/source/_posts/enhance-wi-fi-connection-speed-in-windows-11-with-these-tips.md

  Additionally, you should update the wireless driver, in case you’re running an outdated or corrupted version.
 Go through the above steps again, right-click the adapter, and select**Update driver** .
 In the next window, select**Install drivers automatically** , so Windows will search for and install the latest version available.

  If you can’t find your network adapter driver, open the**View** menu and click**Show hidden devices** .
-If the adapter doesn’t show up, you might be[dealing with a missing network adapter in Windows](https://www.makeuseof.com/windows-10-network-adapter-missing/) .
+If the adapter doesn’t show up, you might be [dealing with a missing network adapter in Windows](https://www.makeuseof.com/windows-10-network-adapter-missing/) .

 ## 7\.
 Check the Adapter Properties